scenthr/machine-learning/projects/capstone/capstone_report_Sasa_Pavkovic.md

 ## IV.
 Results
 ### Model Evaluation and Validation
 On the data prepared the Linear / Ridge models achieved the RMSE of 1.02256, which is somewhat worse then the benchmark of 0.79215.
 This seems in the range of what i would expected, and also shows that a very simple model on this dataset already achieves a good result.

 XGBoost with selected parameters (max_depth=8, n_estimators=1000, min_child_weight=300, colsample_bytree=0.8, subsample=0.8, eta=0.3, seed=42) achieved an RMSE of 0.99509 which is an improvement from LG, but still some ways away from the benchmark.
 It is possible that more parameter tuning needs to be done in order to achieve better results.

 DNN with the structure as explained in Algorithms and Techniques achieved an RMSE of 1.03713 which is slightly worse then LG.
 There might be several reasons for such a performance, one of the major ones are the type of the problem to be solved (data is well structured and regression is needed) size of the dataset (DNN 'prefer' abundance of data), and lack of computational power (for DNN).

 All the models performed well, maybe only surprising for me was the difference in their performance which was relatively small.
 This might suggest that the biggest changes might yet be achieved through additional changes to the input data, rather then selecting an additional model.

+For the best performing model, XGBoost Time Series cross validation was performed, with 3 separate test and validation data sets.
+With each new set the last month is removed from the dataset and used in the model validation.

+As such the the previous the last fold has the lowest RMSE at 0.92 in the first fold (last month), 0.88 in the second (1 month before last month) and 0.77 in the third (2 months before last month).
+Hence, the model is somewhat stable, and also performs slightly better in the previous months.
 ### Justification
 Although the performance of the best algorithm used was weaker then the benchmark, still a good result has been achieved.
 The model that would be selected for the production would be XGB or also possibly Random Forrest algorithms which should achieve a bit worse but still respectable results.

 If the sales behave similar to previous years, then an improvement in ability to predict future sales have been achieved.
 Understanding the market is difficult, and there might be some features about it that have not been included in the data, hence sudden changes would affect any model seriously.